rrb211570/VideoWeaver/README.md

 * API's to download/upload content via Drive, Dropbox, and desktop
 * Can upload edited videos to your YouTube channel in a single click

 The goal of this project is to make it a LOT easier to create tech demos and prepare for LeetCode interviews, by having all of the work done in one place.
-Rather than work through separate products to record videos, edit them, and figure out hosting, this component will handle everything for you, and at no cost!
+Rather than work through separate products to record videos and edit them, this component will handle everything for you, and for free!

 ## Installation
 You can import VideoWeaver into an existing React project, by using npm.